1st to 5th KPOP Generation: A Deep Dive

 New entertainment agencies were also established, thus producing groups that could rival SM Entertainment.
 Some of these include Sechs Kies, S.E.S, and Fin.K.L.

-Later on, just before the second generation, a new collection of acts that experimented with the root elements of Kpop emerged.
+Later on, just before the second generation, a new collection of acts that experimented with the root elements of KPOPemerged.
 The most popular were Shinhwa, god, BoA, and Rain.
-And following their debuts, the genre gained international attention in other East Asian countries.
-This is also when the term ‘hallyu’ (otherwise knows as the ‘Korean Wave’) was coined.
-As their popularity grew, the international press began to report on Korean idols – not only on their musical achievements but also their personal lives and, inherently, their style.
+Following their debuts, the genre gained international attention in other East Asian countries.
+This is also when the term ‘hallyu’ (otherwise known as the ‘Korean Wave’) was coined.
+As their popularity grew, the international press began to report on Korean idols – not only on their musical achievements but also on their personal lives and, inherently, their style.

 But towards the end of the era, some groups adopted a more ‘formal’ approach.
-Some acts would perform in coordinated suits and white button-ups.
-This is also the time when high school uniforms were first worn – a trend that has transcended all Kpop generations.
+Some acts would be performed in coordinated suits and white button-ups.
+This is also the time when high school uniforms were first worn – a trend that has transcended all KPOP generations.

 As for the female acts, they were more consistent in style.
 Girls favored lighter color palettes and would dress very similarly to the average person.
 Jean pants, jackets, hats, and basic tops were staples.
 As for hair and makeup, it also wasn’t nearly as dramatic as nowadays, with most keeping their hair black or brown.

-The second chapter for Kpop generations started in a period of economic turbulence in South Korea and they also went global.
+The second chapter for KPOP generations started in a period of economic turbulence in South Korea and they also went global.
 Still, entertainment companies still managed to turn outstanding profits.
-So much so that Kpop became one of the most important industries in the country.
+So much so that KPOP became one of the most important industries in the country.
 And while the training system was indeed an innovation of the previous era, the marketing and entrepreneurial aspects of Kpop are novelties of this time.

 Some of this generation’s biggest names include TVXQ, Super Junior, BIGBANG, Girl’s Generation, Wonder Girls, and 2NE1.
-All of these are still widely talked about by the Kpop community and served as an inspiration to the biggest Kpop stars of today.
-In fact, these were the first to cross intercontinental borders and the pioneers for Kpop ‘world tours’.
-Besides this, idols also first showed up on television shows, with some having their own reality programs and others starring on popular Kdramas of the time.
+All of these are still widely talked about by the KPOP community and served as an inspiration to the biggest KPOP stars of today.
+In fact, these were the first to cross intercontinental borders and the pioneers for KPOP ‘world tours’.
+Besides this, idols also first showed up on television shows, with some having their own reality programs and others starring in popular Kdramas of the time.

-The second generation is when fashion and style became a quintessential element of Kpop.
+The second generation is when fashion and style became a quintessential element of KPOP.
 The new groups would come up with uniquely different concepts for each comeback.
-And as female groups and soloists started to rival their male counterparts on the charts, their fashion grew a lot too.
+As female groups and soloists started to rival their male counterparts on the charts, their fashion grew a lot too.

 On the other end of the spectrum, female acts were now wearing more colorful pieces.
 Also, matching outfits were very popular at this time.
 If groups wouldn’t all wear the exact same thing, there would be very minimal differences, either a personalized color or a small alteration to the design.

-Kpop 3rd Gen: EXO, Red Velvet, BTS, Twice, GOT7, BLACKPINK, Seventeen, Wanna One, ASTRO, iKON
+EXO, Red Velvet, BTS, Twice, GOT7, BLACKPINK, Seventeen, Wanna One, ASTRO, iKON

 The first generation can be summed up by the implementation of an idol training system.
-The second introducer a larger scale monetization of these celebrities’ image.
-So naturally, the third generation of Kpop coincides with the expansion of the genre globally.
+The second introduces a larger-scale monetization of these celebrities’ images.
+So naturally, the third generation of KPOP coincides with the expansion of the genre globally.
 At this point, KPOP is already dubbed as a “Global Phenomenon”.

 As a result of this global takeover and the growth of the industry, survival programs became quite popular as means to select a new debut lineup.
 The infamous PRODUCE 101 series (which has since been discredited) launched four successful new groups through that survival format.
 Most notably, we can highlight I.O.I and Wanna One.
 As the public got to accompany the challenges and evaluations of trainees since the beginning, there was a sense of attachment way before these groups’ debut.